Introduction | First Experiences with the Mosaic Mode | Another Test of the Mosaic Mode | First Conclusions | Links

-On this page, I describe my first experiences with my electronic 2" refractor telescope Vaonis Vespera 50 mm/200 mm (f/4) using the mosaic mode (which is still in beta state).
+On this page, I describe my first experiences with my electronic 2" refractor telescope Vaonis Vespera 50 mm/200 mm (f/4) using the mosaic mode.

 Notes: